Transient acceleration events in LISA Pathfinder data: properties and possible physical origin: Glitch parameter statistics

 Data for the cold runs, and for $\Delta T \le \SI{0.2}{ \day}$, are also compatible with an exponential distribution with $\lambda=32_{-2}^{+2}\,\si{\day^{-1}}$.
 However the distribution shows a clear excess tail for longer times, amounting to some excess counts at longer times, see Fig.~{\ref{fig:tauhistograms}}, originating from data taken at different temperatures (see below).

-Fig.~\ref{fig:ordinaryrate} shows the time evolution of the rate for OR over the course of the mission, which is consistent with a time independent value.
+Figure~\ref{fig:ordinaryrate} shows the time evolution of the rate for ordinary runs over the course of the mission, which is consistent with a time independent value.

-Fig.~\ref{fig:coldseries} shows the evolution of the rate $\lambda$ and of the system temperature $T_\text{LTP}$ during CR.
+Figure~\ref{fig:coldseries} shows the evolution of the rate $\lambda$ and of the system temperature $T_\text{LTP}$ during cold runs.
 The reported temperature is that of the bay that contained the LTP, as the readout electronics for all thermometers on the LTP itself saturated at about $\SI{8}{\celsius}$.

-Note that the rate variations of Fig.~\ref{fig:coldseries} fully explain the few excess counts at longer waiting times in the CR histogram of Fig.~\ref{fig:tauhistograms}.
+Note that the rate variations of Fig.~\ref{fig:coldseries} fully explain the few excess counts at longer waiting times in the cold runs histogram of Fig.~\ref{fig:tauhistograms}.